NickGrunert/master-thesis/modules/03_truth_compare.typ

     ```

     #heading(depth: 5, numbering: none, bookmarked: false)[Results]
-    The following conclusions were derived from the experiments employing these metrics.

-    The results from the MAE and RMSE are highly congruent in this instance.
+    The results from the #abr("MAE") and #abr("RMSE") are highly congruent in this instance.
     This phenomenon can be attributed to the inherent limitations of the data, which is constrained within the range of 0 to 1.
     Consequently, the utilization of the #abr("MAE") as a standalone metric is sufficient for data analysis in this context, as the impact of the #abr("RMSE") on outliers is deemed negligible.

-    The R2 score's open range of $(-infinity, 1]$ complicates analysis.
-    Interpreting the R2 Score poses a significant challenge, as it necessitates the creation of a valid interpretation of the relationship between the score's magnitude and the performance of the algorithm, a task that may not be feasible.
-    An evaluation indicates that the values predominantly manifest a negative tendency, with most instances exhibiting lower magnitudes.
-    However, it is noteworthy that some instances display significantly higher magnitudes.
-    This observation strongly suggests that the algorithmic correlation does not align much with the suppositions made in this particular section.
-    However, the fundamental principle of the R2 Score and the assessment of the congruence between the data and a linear model remains an essential property of the algorithm, a consideration that will be pertinent to the subsequent steps.

-    The R2 Score demonstrated by @fig:truth_compare:metrics:a is notably negative, suggesting a complete absence of correlation between the algorithm and the ground truth data.
-    However, an examination of the data suggests an alternative conclusion, indicating a linear relationship that is simply tilted, rather than originating from the origin (0, 0), as the R2 Score implemented here assumes.

-    In direct comparison, the @fig:truth_compare:metrics:c metric reveals a strong correlation with the ground truth data, as evidenced by it's calculated R2 score.
-    This observation indicates that the linear relationship between the scores and truth scores is more skewed towards the origin in comparison to the scenario depicted before, but does not generally depict a better linear relationship between the data itself.

-    @fig:truth_compare:metrics:b offers yet another perspective.
-    The R2 Score remains in a negative range, although it is less pronounced than in the first example but more significant than in the second.
-    Visual examination of the data reveals a more widespread distribution compared to the other two examples.
-    This demonstrates the challenge posed by a score of 0.8 in the scoring system being able to range from exemplary 0.5 to 0.9 within the truth scores.
-    This constitutes a clear violation of the requirement that the scores be reliable, meaning an accurate representation of the algorithm's performance and thereby truth scores.
-    However, given that the metrics are not capable of representing this discrepancy, it is imperative that this issue be addressed in subsequent iterations of the algorithm.

-    In summary, the metrics in question directly measure a non tilted linear one-to-one relationship between the scores and the truth scores.
-    However, this is not necessarily desired.
-    This is due to the fact that the assumption is too constrained.
-    It is imperative to establish a methodology for measuring the correlation between the two datasets without presuming a rigid 1-to-1 relationship.
-    Furthermore, the prevailing algorithmic framework is found to be deficient in its inability to accommodate variability in singular values.
-    This shortcoming constitutes a flagrant infringement upon the algorithm's fundamental criteria, necessitating its rectification subsequent to the implementation of a more accurate validation technique.

     #subpar.grid(
       columns: 4,